edgedb/edgedb-go/rstdocs/api.rst

 ---------------

-Executor is a common interface between \*Client and \*Tx, that can run queries on an EdgeDB database.
+Executor is a common interface between \*Client and \*Tx, that can run queries on an Gel database.

 .. code-block:: go